 We are subject to the rules and regulations of The Nasdaq Stock Market because our common stock is listed on the Nasdaq Capital Market.
 Nasdaq Listing Rule 5635 sets forth certain circumstances under which stockholder approval is required prior to an issuance of securities.
 One circumstance under which stockholder approval is required is in connection with the issuance or potential issuance by us of common stock equal to 20% or more of our common stock outstanding before the issuance for less than the greater of book or market value of the stock in an offering that is not a public offering.
-We expect the proposed offering in which we plan to issue shares of our common stock will exceed this 20% threshold and be priced at a discount to the greater of the book or market value of the stock.
-While we also expect the offering will qualify as a "public offering" for purposes of Nasdaq Listing Rule 5635, we nonetheless are seeking stockholder approval of the issuance of shares in the offering for purposes of Nasdaq Listing Rule 5635(d).
+We expect the proposed public offering in which we plan to issue shares of our common stock will exceed this 20% threshold and be priced at a discount to the greater of the book or market value of the stock.
+While we also expect the public offering (including the over-allotment option and the potential 20% upsizing) will qualify as a "public offering" for purposes of Nasdaq Listing Rule 5635(d).
+Any shares we issue pursuant to the pre-emptive rights granted under the February SPA will not involve a public offering.
+While we currently do not anticipate that the shares we issue pursuant to any exercise of these pre-emptive rights will exceed the 20% threshold mentioned above, we are seeking this stockholder approval for this issuance.

-Consequences if Stockholders Approve the Issuance of Shares in a Public Offering
+Consequences if Stockholders Approve the Issuance of Shares

-If our stockholders approve the issuance of shares at the annual meeting, we plan to complete the public offering.
+If our stockholders approve the issuance of shares at the annual meeting, we plan to complete the public offering and any related issuances required to comply with the February SPA.
 This could result in dilution for our existing stockholders and result in (or increase the likelihood that we experience) an "ownership change" in the future.
 As a result, issuances or sales of our common stock in the future, or certain other direct or indirect changes in ownership, could result in an "ownership change" under Section 382 of the Code.
 If an "ownership change" were to occur, then we could realize a permanent loss of a significant portion of our U.S. federal and state deferred tax assets.
 As of December 31, 2011, we had U.S. net operating loss ("NOL") carryforwards of approximately \$14.6 million for U.S. income tax purposes, which expire in 2023 through 2031.
 The amount of the permanent loss would depend on the size of the annual limitation and the remaining carryforward period.
 As of December 31, 2011, we had tax losses in the Commonwealth of Australia of approximately \$54.1 million.
-Continuing utilization of carryforward tax losses in Australia also may be affected by the issuance of our common stock under the public offering (if approved) and in the future.
+Continuing utilization of carryforward tax losses in Australia also may be affected by the issuance of our common stock under the public offering (if approved), any related issuances required to comply with the pre-emptive right under the February SPA and in the future.
 This is because one test for carrying forward tax losses in Australia from year to year requires continuity of ultimate ownership (subject to the relevant tests in the Australian tax law) of more than 50% between the loss year and the income year in which the loss is claimed.
 (If the "continuity of ownership test" is failed, a loss may still be claimed under Australian tax law if the "same business test" is satisfied.)
-If the relevant loss tests were failed under Australian tax law or Section 382 of the Code, any future income we generate could be subject to U.S. or Australian federal income tax earlier than it would if we were able to use NOL carryforwards or Australian carryforward losses.
-The imposition of income tax in the United States or Australia could result in lower profits and adversely affect our financial condition.
+If the relevant loss tests were failed under Australian tax law or Section 382 of the Code, any future income we generate could be subject to U.S. or Australian federal income tax earlier than it would if we were able to use NOL carryforwards or Australian c